-The college offers a Nelnet convenient plan that provides a low-cost option for budgeting tuition and fees.
-Payments may be made from a checking or savings account or by credit card, and may be scheduled over a period of time depending on the semester.

-For more information or to enroll in Nelnet, visit www.rlc.edu.
+The college has partnered with ACI to offer payment plans, providing a low-cost option for budgeting tuition and fees.
+Payments can be made from a checking or savings account, or by a credit card held by you or responsible party.
+For more information or to enroll, visit www.rlc.edu.